kyle-sutherland/poodle/prompts.md

-This just a collection of prompts that I have found useful
+This a collection of prompts that I have found useful

 ###